jblang/z80ctrl/README.md

 My board will replace the clock, serial, rom, and CF boards, so that all you need for a fully functional computer is my module plus the Backplane Pro, Z80 CPU board, and 64K RAM board.

-Besides the reduced part count, z80ctrl has other advantages over the stock RC2014:
-- Read CP/M disk images off a FAT32-formatted SD Card
-- Full compatiblity with unmodified Altair disk images from the SIMH emulator project
-- Single-step debugging, breakpoints, and watchpoints to trace Z80 execution in real-time.
-- Easy testing of software by loading Intel HEX files from SD Card.
-No need to burn ROMs!

 Watch this [YouTube video](https://www.youtube.com/watch?v=_iZxZO_yfaE) for a tour of the PCB.

 ## Documentation